andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ## Custom code extensibility

 The inspiration for custom code extensibility as a solution came from spreadsheets.
-Excel gives you much functionality out of the box, but there is always a function, macro or calculation that is not there.
+Excel has significant functionality out of the box, but there is always a function, macro or calculation that is not available.
 However, you can write them yourself directly in Excel removing the dependency on Microsoft engineers.

 We wanted a similar experience for our users.
 A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions.

 Unlike webhooks, this experience does not expose your customer to the necessity of setting up servers to run a service.
 They can come in write their business logic in the textbox, debug it in place and put it in production.
 The motivation was keeping it extremely simple.

-The earliest MVP version of this concept used [node sandbox](https://www.npmjs.com/package/node-sandbox ).
+The earliest MVP of this concept used [node sandbox](https://www.npmjs.com/package/node-sandbox ).
 It was very similar to a CGI model; spinning up a separate node process, send the rule code to execute in it and collecting the result.
 Execution all happened one process per authorization transaction.

 This implementation had some issues, primarily a lack of security.
 It was merely creating a process boundary between the core Auth0 stack and the customer's code.
 Node sandbox was primarily preventing well behaved, well-intentioned code from accidentally bringing down the authorization service or other sandboxed code.